 Choosing between Whole and Term Life Insurance with Sproutt

 Sproutt brokers both whole and term life insurance through their advanced tools for observing premiums, analyzing benefits, and mining information from the market.
-They offer coverage quotes for insurance shoppers to see how they can add security to their lives at present and alleviate some of the pain and difficulty of a future death in the family.
+We offer coverage quotes for insurance shoppers to see how they can add security to their lives at present and alleviate some of the pain and difficulty of a future death in the family.